Sideshow Bob: Seasons 12–19

+Seasons 20–26

-In "Sex, Pies and Idiot Scrapes" (season 20, 2008), Bob is one of the wanted criminals in Homer and Ned Flanders's bounty hunter job despite already being in prison, which he escapes from at the end of the episode.
-In "Wedding for Disaster" (season 20, 2009), Bart and Lisa initially suspect Bob of kidnapping Homer to prevent him from attending his second wedding with Marge (due to a keychain they found had an 'S' and a 'B'), but Krusty provides him with an alibi, explaining to the kids that Bob was with him the whole day.
-Eventually, Bob and the kids discover the true culprits, Patty and Selma.
+In "Sex, Pies and Idiot Scrapes" (season 20, 2008), Bob is listed among the criminals sought by Homer and Ned Flanders as bounty hunters, although he is still in prison; he escapes at the end of the episode.
+In "Wedding for Disaster" (season 20, 2009), a keychain bearing the initials “S” and “B” leads Bart and Lisa to suspect that Bob has kidnapped Homer to stop him from marrying Marge again.
+Krusty, however, confirms that Bob was with him all day.
+The children eventually discover the true culprits, Patty and Selma.

-Bob also appears in "Coming to Homerica", the 21st episode of Season 20, in a joke where the Simpson family enters the Cheers bar dressed as the Cheers cast when Sideshow Bob comes in dressed as Frasier Crane.
+Bob also appears in a visual joke in "Coming to Homerica", the 21st episode of the season: the Simpson family enters the Cheers bar dressed as the show's cast, followed by Sideshow Bob dressed as Frasier Crane.

-In "O Brother, Where Bart Thou?" (season 21, 2009), Bob makes a non-speaking cameo appearance in Bart's dream sequence while the latter becomes desperate of having a younger brother.
-Cecil makes his third appearance in The Simpsons by appearing alongside Bob; the brothers are flying kites together.
-Bob reappears again in the episode "The Bob Next Door" (season 21, 2010).
+In "O Brother, Where Bart Thou?" (season 21, 2009), Bob and Cecil make a silent cameo, flying kites in Bart's dream sequence as he longs for a younger brother.

+Later that season, Bob resumes his attempts to kill Bart in "The Bob Next Door".
 He switches faces with his prison cellmate Walt Warren.
 Bob returns to Springfield and moves into the house next to the Simpson family, assuming Walt's identity.
-He exploits this to make his latest attempt to kill Bart legally over state lines, but is foiled again and gets taken away by state police.

-Bob appears in "At Long Last Leave" (season 23, 2012), the 500th episode of The Simpsons.
-He attends a town meeting to decide if the Simpson family should be banished from Springfield, and is one of many who express their desire for it to happen.
-He makes a silent appearance in "Moonshine River" (season 24, 2012), where he runs across the train tracks trying to kill Bart, but ends up getting hit by a train.
+He plans to use multiple state lines to evade prosecution for killing Bart, but he is foiled again and taken away by state police.
+Bob next appears in "At Long Last Leave" (season 23, 2012), the 500th episode of The Simpsons.
+He attends a town meeting to decide if the Simpson family should be banished from Springfield and joins many residents in supporting the proposal.
+He makes a silent appearance in "Moonshine River" (season 24, 2012), where he runs across the train tracks trying to kill Bart and is struck by a train.

+Bob's genetically modified jaw in "The Man Who Grew Too Much" (2014).
+The A.V.
+Club described the transformation as "unimaginatively lazy".